Is the world made of loops?: Introduction

 This is related to the matter of \emph{invariance under certain transformations}.
-The point is not that $A$ can be transformed whereas $F$ and $ {\textsf{C}}$ cannot (for they can); but that $A$, which is unmeasurable[now], can be subjected to a transformation,
+The point is not that $A$ can be transformed whereas $F$ and $ {\textsf{C}}$ cannot (for they can); but that $A$, being unmeasurable[for now], can be subjected to a transformation,

-to which $ {\textsf{C}}$ and $F$ are indifferent (despite being functions of $A$).
-Whereas it makes sense to say that ``$F$ (or $ {\textsf{C}}$) is gauge invariant,'' the meaning of `` $A$ is not gauge invariant'' or `` $A$ is gauge dependent'' is less clear.
+to which $ {\textsf{C}}$ and $F$, though functions of $A$, are indifferent.
+Whereas it makes sense to say that ``$F$ (or $ {\textsf{C}}$) is gauge invariant,'' the meaning of ``$A$ is not gauge invariant'' or ``$A$ is gauge dependent'' is less clear.
 Is it meant that $A$ can be transformed?
-Of course it can---but so can $ {\textsf{C}}$ and $F$, and in many different ways: $ {\textsf{C}}\mapsto {\textsf{C}}+7$, $F\mapsto 2F$ \emph{etc}. `` $A$ is gauge dependent'' may mean something like ``$ {\textsf{C}}$ and $F$, which are functions of $A$, are measurable, unlike $A$ itself; and $A$ can be subjected to transformations that leave $ {\textsf{C}}$ and $F$ unchanged.''\footnote{Lyre has it the other way around---the symmetry \emph{comes first}, $A$ is unmeasurable as a result: (2001) p.~S377 ``\textbf{The Reality of Gauge Potentials.} ``Only gauge-independent quantities are observable.''''; p.~S379 ``holonomies are gauge-independent quantities and therefore appropriate candidates of observable entities''; (2002) p.~82 ``Der Eichsymmetrie zufolge lassen sich Eichpotentiale nicht direkt beobachten -- nur eichinvariante Größen können observabel sein. [\,\dots] In den Eichtheorien sind diejenigen Entitäten, denen aufgrund observabler Konsequenzen Realstatus zugebilligt werden muß, einerseits klarerweise nur bis auf Eichtransformationen festgelegt [\,\dots].''} Shorthand I suppose, but not of the clearest sort.
+Of course it can---but so can $ {\textsf{C}}$ and $F$, and in many different ways: $ {\textsf{C}}\mapsto {\textsf{C}}+\zeta$, $F\mapsto 2F$ \emph{etc}. ``$A$ is gauge dependent'' may mean something like ``$ {\textsf{C}}$ and $F$, which are functions of $A$, are measurable, unlike $A$ itself; and $A$ can be subjected to transformations that leave $ {\textsf{C}}$ and $F$ unchanged.''\footnote{Lyre has it the other way around---the symmetry \emph{comes first}, $A$ is unmeasurable as a result: (2001) p.~S377 ``\textbf{The Reality of Gauge Potentials.} ``Only gauge-independent quantities are observable.''''; p.~S379 ``holonomies are gauge-independent quantities and therefore appropriate candidates of observable entities''; (2002) p.~82 ``Der Eichsymmetrie zufolge lassen sich Eichpotentiale nicht direkt beobachten -- nur eichinvariante Größen können observabel sein. [\,\dots] In den Eichtheorien sind diejenigen Entitäten, denen aufgrund observabler Konsequenzen Realstatus zugebilligt werden muß, einerseits klarerweise nur bis auf Eichtransformationen festgelegt [\,\dots].''} Shorthand I suppose, but not of the clearest sort.

 The transformation (\ref{gauge}) has to be understood in conjunction with the associated phase transformation

 as \citet{Leeds} has rightly emphasized.
 But it remains true that the gauge dependence of $A$ has above all to be understood in terms of the observability of $F$ and $ {\textsf{C}}$, and their indifference to (\ref{gauge}).
 If the $\lambda$ of (\ref{gauge}) \& (\ref{phase}) were fixed by measurement (of phase \emph{or} gauge), both freedoms would disappear together.